MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 #### Mobile notifications

-You can set whether your Skype for Business mobile users get alerts about incoming and missed instant messages, voicemail messages, and missed calls through a push notification service instead of through Microsoft 365.
+You can set whether your Skype for Business mobile users get alerts about incoming and missed instant messages, voicemail messages, and missed calls through a push notification service.
 Depending on the mobile devices used in your organization, you can use the **Microsoft Push Notification Service**, the **Apple Push Notification Service**, or both.

 Keep the following in mind: